huggingface/blog/video-encoding.md

 - **[Average Structural Similarity Index Measure](https://en.wikipedia.org/wiki/Structural_similarity_index_measure) (higher is better):** evaluates the perceived quality of images by comparing luminance, contrast, and structure.
 SSIM values range from -1 to 1, where 1 indicates perfect similarity.

-Additionally, we checked visually various levels of encoding quality to get a sense of what these metrics translate to visually.
+Additionally, we tried various levels of encoding quality to get a sense of what these metrics translate to visually.
 However, video encoding is designed to appeal to the human eye by taking advantage of several principles of how the human visual perception works, tricking our brains to maintain a level of perceived quality.
 This might have a different impact on a neural net.
 Therefore, besides these metrics and a visual check, it was important for us to also validate that the encoding did not degrade our policies performance by A/B testing it.

 For compatibility, we don't have a metric *per se*, but it basically boils down to the video codec and the pixel format.
 For the video codec, the three that we chose (h264, h265 and AV1) are common and don't pose an issue.
 However, the pixel format is important as well and we found afterwards that on most browsers for instance, `yuv444p` is not supported and the video can't be decoded.